MamboBryan/recipes/docs/MODULARIZE.md

 - app
   - this is the app module that builds the application

+- ui
   - presentation
     - handles all the UI logic
+  - design-system
+    - handles all UI related design elements

 - features
   - recipe search